Supplemental Instruction at WVU

 Who are these Peer Leaders?

 Peer leaders are your fellow WVU students.
-They have successfully completed general chemistry here at WVU and are eager to help you learn to do so as well.
+They have successfully completed several chemistry courses here at WVU and are eager to help you learn to do so as well!
+Check them out at Meet the Peer Leaders!

 What does it cost?